inductiva/inductiva/tutorials/simulators/CustomImage.md

         storage_dir="3D_dam_break_with_obstacle")
 	```

 	As you can see, this is very similar to the Reef3D example.
-The only difference
+The only
-    is that here we need to specify the commands to run the simulation.
+	difference here is that we need to specify the specific commands required
+	to run the simulation.

 2. **Wait for the simulation to finish**:
 	That is it.
 Our simulation is now running on the cloud.
 Every step from now